 You get this as soon as you enter the country, but the visa must be renewed every ninety (90) days.
 You will need to “border hop” or leave Costa Rica and come back to be able to renew the tourist visa.
 This must be done before your visa expires.
 Upon re-entry to the country, your passport will get stamped with a new visa.

-Working on a tourist visa in Costa Rica is different to most countries.
+Working on a tourist visa in Costa Rica is different from most countries.
 It is technically legal to do so because teachers are allowed to “sell their professional services”.
 But, there is a downside.
-You may get deported and banned from coming back to the country for a period of 10 years if you violate the restrictions on your tourist visa.
+You may get deported and banned from coming back to the country for 10 years if you violate the restrictions on your tourist visa.
 So, it's important to know exactly what you can and can't do if you want to take this route.

 Besides a visa, you will also need a Tax I.D. number to teach English in Costa Rica.
 You can get this at the Tributación or the office that deals with income taxes in the country.
 There is a Tributación branch in every city in Costa Rica.
 You must register to get your tax identification number.